jcerca/jcerca.github.io/_pages/research.md

 author_profile: true
 ---

-# TL;DR I work on the interception of ecology and evolution, focusing on improving the integration of genomic data with phenotypic and environmental data, primarily on insular taxa.
+# TL;DR/Summary I work on the intersection of ecology and evolution.
+I concentrate on enhancing the integration of genomic data, phenotypic observations, and environmental information, with a primary focus on species inhabiting islands.

 ## Q1 - How do species adapt to (strikingly) different environments?
 Picture a species that has adapted to a desert.
 Now imagine that the ' ancestral state ', i.e. environment from which the species adapted from, was either the arctic (remarkably distinct from a desert) or a dryland (not so different from a desert).
 What genomic and phenotypic changes would a remarkably distinct environment vs a not-so-different environment require?